Mistake #1. Not knowing the local market.

 While not ideal, if an investor does experience a loss, they can use this loss as a write-off on their taxes which will offset other income earned that year.

 Not every real estate deal will be successful.
 But as you can see here, there are steps you can take to improve the likelihood of success, and then measures you can take to improve situations when deals aren’t otherwise going according to plan.
-Turning a bad real estate investment into a good one isn’t easy, but it can certainly be done.
+It can be difficult to transform a bad real estate investment into a good one, but it can certainly be done.